sohamsamal/Fitzi/README.md

 # Fitzi - Bringing Personalized Fitting Rooms to Your Phone (DEPRECATED)

 (We are now using AI software to enhance the rendering capabilities.
-However, we cannot democratize this code.)
+However, we cannot democratize this code.
+What you see below is a high-level mockup of Fitzi's capabilities and workflow.)

 This project uses React and the meschcapade API to take in an image, sends it to the api server, loads and fits a 3d rendering of the person-image, and then exports it back to the user.